Abdo-reda/D3-CSharp/ReadMe.md

 ## What is this?
-This is side project for mostly fun, I wanted to use the [__d3-network graphs__](https://d3-graph-gallery.com/network.html) __in a .net / C# environment__ and so I decided to try and rewrite [d3-force](https://github.com/d3/d3-force) using C# (this is the main library used to create network graphs in d3.)
+This is side project for fun, I wanted to use the [__d3-network graphs__](https://d3-graph-gallery.com/network.html) __in a .net / C# environment__ and so I decided to try and rewrite [d3-force](https://github.com/d3/d3-force) using C# (this is the main library used to create network graphs in d3.)
 I thought it might be fun and I could learn a thing or two!

 This may turn out to be more of a daunting and complex task than I expected but there is only one way of finding out :)